Aliases for ALOX15 Gene

 GeneCards Summary for ALOX15 Gene

 ALOX15 (Arachidonate 15-Lipoxygenase) is a Protein Coding gene.
-Diseases associated with ALOX15 include osteoporosis and asthma.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Metabolism.
-GO annotations related to this gene include iron ion binding and arachidonate 15-lipoxygenase activity.
+Diseases associated with ALOX15 include Asthma, Nasal Polyps, And Aspirin Intolerance and Periventricular Leukomalacia.
+Among its related pathways are HETE and HPETE biosynthesis and metabolism and IL4-mediated signaling events.
+Gene Ontology (GO) annotations related to this gene include iron ion binding and oxidoreductase activity, acting on single donors with incorporation of molecular oxygen, incorporation of two atoms of oxygen.
 An important paralog of this gene is ALOX12.